 4. Height and Body Types

-6. Spanish Beauty Standards
+6. Beauty Standards in Spain

 Different Beauty Ideas: Beauty standards change by place, social class, and personal taste.
 Spain has many influences.